repsistance/home/src/.templates/index-header.md

 # La RepsistancE

-Looking for an autonomous, decentralized and censorship-resistant Internet.
+Back from the 80's to preserve a decentralized and censorship-resistant Internet and run cool things.